-Each fall, Electrical Power Affiliates Day allows the seven EPAP members to visit the College of Engineering complex and set up displays where students can stop and talk with representatives to learn more about the power industry.
-On that day, representatives from the seven companies also speak to undergraduate and graduate classes, conduct mock job interviews, sponsor a free lunch for students and attend an industry reception in the afternoon.
+Each fall, Electrical Power Affiliates Day allows the eight EPAP members to visit the College of Engineering complex and set up displays where students can stop and talk with representatives to learn more about the power industry.
+On that day, representatives from the eight companies also speak to undergraduate and graduate classes, conduct mock job interviews, sponsor a free lunch for students and attend an industry reception in the afternoon.

 “Industrial support of Kansas State will increase in importance as we move toward K-State 2025,” Program Director Noel Schulz said, referring to the goal to become a top 50 public research university during the next 14 years.
-“The Electrical Power Affiliates Program is an example where seven companies can make a difference for our students and faculty.
+“The Electrical Power Affiliates Program is an example where eight companies can make a difference for our students and faculty.
 They can contribute to the advancement of the College of Engineering by enabling undergraduate and graduate research projects, student travel to conferences, trips to industrial sites and more.”

 EPAP Executive Level

 Founded in 1898, Burns & McDonnell has been making its clients successful for more than 100 years.

 The award-winning engineering, architecture, construction, environmental and consulting services firm established its world headquarters in Kansas City, Mo.
 Burns & McDonnell plans, designs, permits, constructs and manages projects all over the world with one mission in mind - to make clients successful.

 From the water you drink, the air you breathe, the roads and airports you travel, to the power that illuminates your home, you don’t have to look far to see ways that Burns & McDonnell touches people’s lives.
 Burns & McDonnell is wholly an employee-owned firm.